MotiaDev/motia-examples/examples/ollama-chat/README.md

 ## 🌟 Why This Example Matters

-This example showcases Motia's power in just **3 files**:
+This example showcases Motia's power with **local AI models** in just **3 files**:

+- **Local AI Integration**: Run powerful AI models locally with Ollama - no API keys required
 - **Effortless streaming**: Real-time AI responses with automatic state updates
 - **Type-safe events**: End-to-end type safety from API to event handlers
 - **Built-in state management**: No external state libraries needed
+- **Privacy-focused**: All AI processing happens locally on your machine
 - **Scalable architecture**: Event-driven design that grows with your needs

-Perfect for demonstrating how Motia makes complex real-time applications simple and maintainable.
+Perfect for demonstrating how Motia makes complex real-time applications simple and maintainable while keeping AI processing private and local.

 ## 🔑 Environment Variables

-- `OPENAI_API_KEY`: Your OpenAI API key (required)
-- `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint URL (optional)
-- `AZURE_OPENAI_API_KEY`: Your Azure OpenAI API key (optional)
+- `OLLAMA_HOST`: Ollama server host (default: `http://localhost:11434`)
+- `OLLAMA_MODEL`: Model to use (default: `llama3.1`)

+### Available Models

+You can use any model installed in Ollama.
+Popular options include:
+- `llama3.1`: General purpose conversational AI
+- `codellama`: Specialized for code generation and programming
+- `mistral`: Fast and efficient model
+- `phi3`: Microsoft's compact model

+Install models with: `ollama pull <model-name>`

 ## 📝 Notes

-- Azure OpenAI integration code is included but commented out for demo purposes
+- Requires Ollama to be running locally on your machine
-- The example uses `gpt-4o-mini` model for cost-effective responses
+- The example uses `llama3.1` model by default for balanced performance and quality
 - All conversation data is stored in Motia's built-in state management
+- No API keys or external services required - everything runs locally